This Privacy Notice explains how we use and share your personal information.

 Please send your request to:

-Data Protection Manager Kudough Credit Solutions Proprietary Limited, 1st Floor ,The Reserve, 130 Adderley Street, Cape Town, South Africa, 8001
+Data Protection Manager Kudough Credit Solutions Proprietary Limited, 2nd Floor, Woodstock Studios, 2 Francis Street, Cape Town, South Africa, 8001

 We reserve the right to make changes to our Cookies Policy.
 Any changes we may make to our Cookies Policy in the future will be posted on this page and, where appropriate, notified to you by email.
 Please check back frequently to see any updates or changes to our Cookies Policy.
 Your continued use of our website is taken as your agreement to any such changes.